wjdp/gotdict/_definitions/house-kenning-of-kayce.md

 ---
-title: House Kenning of Kayce
+title: House Kenning of Kayce in the Westerlands
 inflections:
+  - House Kenning of Kayce
   - Kenning of Kayce
 type: house
 ---